ICC4103-202010-WebTech/lab2-diaz-traverso/README.md

 * Gianfranco Stefano Traverso Prado

 ### what we did to see if the database worked properly was enter the next commands:
+> First, make the migrations, import the seed file and invoke the console with `rails c`
 ```shell
 $ RAILS_ENV=development rake db:migrate
 $ RAILS_ENV=development rake db:seed